Taking girls abroad

 - Consider financial risks.
 What refunds and cancellation terms apply if the changing Covid-19 situation affects your plans?

 - Take a first aid kit that's in date and has extra PPE, like gloves and face coverings.

 - Update the details on GO for everyone going on the trip.

-- Completed a risk assessment (link to International Risk Assessment template) to help you mitigate the risks of this trip.
+- Complete a risk assessment to help you mitigate the risks of this trip.
 Include Covid-19 related risks in this risk assessment and send it along with your REN form to your country or region international adviser for approval.
 Any updates to REN forms should also include an updated risk assessment.

 Follow these steps to plan your international travel.
 Even if your country does not allow international travel for the youth sector at the moment, you can start planning international trips for the future.
 We advise that you do not pay for anything until travel is allowed.

 - Complete the permission to plan form at least 9 to 18 months before you plan to travel.